-The Centre of Research on International Organizations (CRIO) is an initiative promoted by the International Law Chair at the University of Catania Law School designed to offer to Law & Social Sciences students and young lawyers & scholars a focused insight into the world of International Institutions and Transnational Civil Society.
+The Centre of Research on International Organizations (CRIO) is an initiative promoted by the International Law Chair at the University of Catania Law School designed to offer to Law & Social Sciences students and young lawyers & scholars a focused insight into the world of International Institutions and Associations of the International Civil Society.

 Focusing on an interdisciplinary approach, The CRIO Initiative aims at promoting research and academic events, such as workshops and seminars, teaching and training programs in an interactive environment, working as a venue for international meetings, and sessions.

-The Initiative promotes independent Studies, Research and Review Papers, devoting special attention to international and transnational issues and to actors operating in the broad Mediterranean area.
-CRIO is also deeply engaged in studying and researching on Dispute Resolution Facilities and is currently working on a project of a Mediterranean Dispute Resolution Facility (CRIO MED-DRF), as an Alternative Dispute Resolution (ADR) device.
+The Initiative promotes independent Studies, Research and Review Papers, devoting special attention to international issues and to actors operating in the broad Mediterranean area.

 The CRIO Initiative also supports the creation of the CRIO WORKSHOP, a project-based learning, sponsored by the International Law Chair, in cooperation with the International Law Students Association at Catania University.